Axelrod-Python/Axelrod/docs/index.rst

      Counter({'Cooperator': 1, 'Tit For Tat': 2}),
      Counter({'Tit For Tat': 3})]

+As well as this, the library has a growing collection of strategies.
+The :ref:`strategies-index` gives a description of them.

 For further details there is a library of tutorials available:

 Tutorials